 - PMKSY has been approved for implementation across the country with an outlay of Rs.
 50,000 crore in five years.

-Pradhan Mantri Krishi Sinchayee Yojana (PMKSY) has been launched with the motto of providing “Har Khet Ko Paani” and end-to-end solutions in irrigation supply chain, viz. water sources, distribution network and farm level applications.
+Pradhan Mantri Krishi Sinchayee Yojana (PMKSY) has been launched with the motto of providing “Har Khet Ko Paani” and end-to-end solutions in the irrigation supply chain, viz. water sources, distribution network and farm level applications.

 Programme components of PMKSY Components of the PMKSY are as under: